How to Recognize Publishers Clearing House Scams

 6 Ways to Recognize and Avoid PCH Scams

-Publishers Clearing House sweepstakes are legit, but there are many scams that use the PCH name.
+Publishers Clearing House sweepstakes are legit, but many scammers use the PCH name.
+Some of those scams are sophisticated enough to make it difficult to tell if you've really won or not.
 So how can you tell when you really win Publishers Clearing House sweepstakes and when you're being scammed?

 Scammers are adept at making people believe that they are really affiliated with Publishers Clearing House when they are not.
 PCH is a popular target of their scams because people are familiar with the company and want to believe they have really won a prize.